 - Other databases for areas related to Education

 All the above databases are available to Brookes staff and students from on- and off-campus; you'll be asked to log in with your Brookes student/staff number and password (except to use Education-Line, which is free).

 E-journals - when you already have a specific journal article or journal title that you want to look up

-We have thousands of education journal titles available full text online.
+We have thousands of education journal titles available in full text online.